zessani/zessani/README.md

 ---

 **🔭 What I’m Working On:**
-Currently collaborating to create a project using Pinecone and OpenAI to create an app that suggests professors along with their reviews based on user input providing tailored suggestions.
+Currently contributing to CodeBounty using NextJS and MERN.
+It creates an innovative and fun way to learn how to code.
+You can also play with your friends using multiplayer mode.
+Imagine Kahoot combined with Scribble.io but for debugging code!

 **👯 Collaboration:**
 Eager to collaborate on projects and always looking for hackathons and events to attend!